bjbzrc/fusion-autosplitter/README.md

 * This script auto starts on the frame the A button is pressed to open a Main Deck file in the main menu, and the last split is set to split on the frame Samus starts facing forward

+* If a split is skipped, it's probably because the game and livesplit framerates aren't lined up

 * For now this will only fully auto split for any% (normal).
 It might work for memco and low%, but I haven't tested those

 * This is still pretty bare-bones.
 Esentially, this script just splits whenever you pick up a major upgrade.
 It splits on the frame before the upgrade text pops up, which is about when the upgrade music starts playing